Leo Echegaray

 Leo Pilo Echegaray (11 July 1960 - 5 February 1999) was the first Filipino to be executed since 1976 after the Philippines reinstated the death penalty in 1993.
-The Free Legal Assistance Group or FLAG lawyer Attorney Te worked to stay his execution due to controversies behind the reinstatement of the death penalty.
+The Free Legal Assistance Group or FLAG lawyer Theodore Te worked to stay his execution due to controversies behind the reinstatement of the death penalty.
 His death sparked national debate over the legality and morality of capital punishment, which was suspended in March 2000 and abolished in 2006.

 Trial and execution

 In 1994, Echegaray, a house painter, was charged with repeatedly raping Rodessa, the 10-year-old daughter of his live-in-partner (Rodessa was nicknamed "Baby" by the press).
 He had raped her least five times between April and July 1994 and threatened to kill her mother if she said anything.
 After the Philippines reinstated the death penalty, rape became a capital offense when certain aggravating factors were present.
 In the case of Echegaray, the crime was a capital offense since the victim was a minor and Echegaray had been her male guardian.
 During Echegaray's trial in September 1994, Rodessa's mother, Rosalie, accused her daughter of lying and claimed that the accusations were made up by the girl's grandmother out of greed.
 She even denied that Echegaray had been the girl's male guardian, hoping to reduce his conviction to non-capital rape.
 After Echegaray was found guilty and sentenced to death, Rosalie wept and embraced him.

 On September 7, 1994, Echegaray was convicted by Branch 104 of the Regional Trial Court in Quezon City of rape and was sentenced to death.
 The death sentence was automatically reviewed by the Supreme Court and confirmed on June 25, 1996.
 This made him the first death row inmate to have their sentence confirmed.
 Echegaray filed for another review of his case, but the motion was denied on February 7, 1998.
 In March 1998, Echegaray filed two more appeals, challenging the constitutionality of the execution procedure and saying his death sentence violated his right to equal protection under law.
 The Philippine Commission on Human Rights also filed an appeal on behalf of Echegaray, challenging the constitutionality of the death penalty and claiming that it violated international law.
 Ultimately, however, the Supreme Court rejected these arguments in two rulings on October 12, 1998, and October 21, 1998.
 In its October 12 ruling, the Supreme Court stated that no executions could take place until the execution manual had been made public and an issue regarding reprieves for pregnant death row inmates was fixed.
 The Department of Justice complied with the order and sought the court's approval no later than October 21.